-All pleadings must be typed or printed legibly, double-spaced, on legal-sized white paper, and written in the English language.
-Margins must be 2" at the top and 1" on the sides and bottoms.
+All pleadings mustshall be typed or printed legibly, double-spaced, on legal-sized white paper, and written in the English language.
+Margins mustshall be 2" at the top and 1" on the sides and bottoms.
 Quotations and footnotes may be single-spaced.
-Once a matter is allotted, the docket number and the division or section assigned the matter must be indicated in the caption.
+Once a matter is allotted, the docket number and the division or section assigned the matter mustshall be indicated in the caption.
+Adopted April 1, 2002, effective April 1, 2002.

-Rule 9.7 Signing of Pleadings
+Rule 9.7 Signing of the Pleadings

-Each pleading must be signed by an attorney or by the party thereto proceeding pro se.
-The correct mailing address, street address, phone number, and facsimile number, if any, of the person signing the pleading, and in the case of an attorney, the Louisiana Bar Identification Number, must appear below the signature.
+Each pleading mustshall be signed by an attorney or by the party thereto proceeding pro se.
+The correct mailing address, street address, phone number, and facsimile number, if any, of the person signing the pleading, and in the case of an attorney, the Louisiana Bar Identification Number, mustshall appear below the signature.